-- With Hotel Rules off, the Financial Move-Out Date and Room Unassignment dates can be separate.
+- With Hotel Rules disabled, the Financial Move Out Date and Room Unassignment Date can be separate, and the report reflects the Room Unassignment Date.

-Example:
+Move Out Example:

 Resident Michael Smith is moving out and is financially responsible for rent until 3/28.